 The GLI Travel Grant provides up to $1000 of support for graduate students seeking opportunities to further their professional and/or academic development, for which funding is commonly unavailable.(previous awardees).
-Spring 2020 Travel Grant RFA (spring 2020 application is closed).
+(The Fall 2020 application has been postponed).

 |2020 Grant Schedule||Spring RFA||Fall RFA|